Skip to content

 • Distributed training

-# n is the number of GPUs/NPUs
+# n is the number of NPUs

 mpirun --allow-run-as-root -n 2 python tools/train.py --config configs/det/dbnet/db_r50_icdar15.yaml